Time-optimal self-stabilizing leader election in population protocols: Preliminaries

 The convergence proofs in \cite{cai2012prove} did not consider our definition of parallel time via the uniform random scheduler.
 Thus we also include proofs that \OriginalSSLE\ stabilizes in $\Theta(n^2)$ time, in expectation and WHP (see Theorem~\ref{thm:original-timebound}).
-It is straightforward to argue an $\Omega(n^2)$ time lower bound from a configuration with $2$ agents at $\rankself = 0$, $0$ agents at $\rankself = n-1$, and $1$ agent at every other $\rankself$, since this will require $n-1$ $\Theta(n)$ time bottlenecks to move an agent up to $\rankself = n-1$.
-Our arguments for a $\Omega(n^2)$ time upper bound give a separate proof of correctness from that in \cite{cai2012prove}, reasoning about a barrier rank that is never crossed.
+It is straightforward to argue an $\Omega(n^2)$ time lower bound from a configuration with $2$ agents at $\rankself = 0$, $0$ agents at $\rankself = n-1$, and $1$ agent at every other $\rankself$.
+This requires $n-1$ consecutive ``bottleneck'' transitions, each moving an agent up by one rank starting at 0.
+Each takes expected time $\Theta(n)$ since two specific agents (the two with the same rank) must interact directly.
+Our arguments for a $O(n^2)$ time upper bound give a separate proof of correctness from that in \cite{cai2012prove}, reasoning about a barrier rank that is never crossed.